Oklahoma Bar Exam (UBE) details

 - Family Law

-- A scaled score of 75 is required for admission to the bar and applicants must meet the MPRE score requirement within one year of passing the bar exam.
+- A scaled score of 75 on the MPRE is required for admission to the bar and applicants must meet the MPRE score requirement within one year of passing the bar exam.
+The MPRE minimum passing score will increase to 80 effective January 1, 2022.

 Acceptance of MBE Score